Raglan campervan homicide: Sister haunted by thoughts of victim's final moments

 The heartbroken family of a "loveable, knockabout" surfie executed in a campervan while holidaying with his fiancee in remote New Zealand said they are living their "worst nightmare" as police hunt his killer.

-A massive manhunt was last night underway to catch the gunman who shot dead Victorian man, Sean McKinnon, 33, at a campground in Raglan, about 165km south of Auckland in the early hours of Friday.
+A massive manhunt is tonight underway to catch the gunman who shot dead Victorian man, Sean McKinnon, 33, at a campground in Raglan, about 165km south of Auckland in the early hours of this morning.

 His body was found inside the caravan, dumped a 75-minute drive away in Gordonton about 8am.